CA FVRC Research Findings

 The California Safety and Wellbeing Survey (CSaWS) is a landmark web-based survey covering a wide range of topics related to safety, neighborhoods, firearms, and firearm violence in California.

-CSaWS was fielded in September and October 2018 by the UC Davis Violence Prevention Research Program (VPRP) with funding from the State of California for the UC Firearm Violence Research Center (UCFC).
+CSaWS 1 (the first wave) was fielded in September and October 2018 by the UC Davis Violence Prevention Research Program (VPRP) with funding from the State of California for the UC Firearm Violence Research Center (UCFC).

 Findings in Peer-Reviewed Literature

 August 2020 Spitzer, et al. Incidence, Distribution, and Lethality of Firearm Injuries in California From 2005 to 2015.

 June 2020 Pallin, et al. Assessment of Extreme Risk Protection Order Use in California From 2016 to 2019.